 - If you have tattoos and/or piercings, the interviewer may ask you if you’d remove them (piercings, not tattoos!) or cover them up when you’re at the child care centre?

-- • Do you have any experiences working with children?
+- Do you have any experiences working with children, or anything that can relate to early childhood education?

-Don’t forget – if you’re studying towards your Cert III in Early Childhood Education and Care, you can already start working in paying child care jobs!
-Most of the same principles we’ve covered here also apply when you’re looking for paid positions.
+Don’t forget – if you’re studying towards your Cert III in Early Childhood Education and Care, you can already start working in child care jobs!
+Most of the same principles we’ve covered here also apply when you’re looking for paid positions in early childhood.

 However, you may find it easier to get a volunteer position first if you don’t have any prior work experience.
 This way you should be able to get a good reference for potential employers and, most importantly, EXPERIENCE!